-Being the lead-off track from maybe the greatest album ever in the history of anything.
-Sonic Youth get political, make their demands explicit as to what it’s going to take to get them the f*** out of bed and deliver the goods.
+The lead-off track from maybe the greatest album ever in the history of anything, Teenage Riot is where Sonic Youth get political, make their demands explicit as to what it’s going to take to get them the f*** out of bed and deliver the goods.
 A full-on teenage riot and nothing less.
-Which may be inappropriate, wrong even, but f*** is it fun to tear up main street, smash all the windows, not get caught!
+Which may be inappropriate, wrong even, but f*** is it fun to tear up Main Street, smash all the windows, not get caught!
 Which by the end of Teenage Riot is exactly what’s going on – Misters Moore and Renaldo annihilating frequencies with their magic guitars, smashing every window and door, setting all humanity free for a while.
 Even the adults.
 The rhythm section’s not half bad either.

 “Silver Rocket may well be the perfect Sonic Youth nugget.
 On one level, it’s a ripping cool pop song about riding a silver rocket, I guess, or perhaps heroin.
 On another, it’s a metaphysical hand grenade that blows a gaping hole through the reality barrier into the next nineteen dimensions.
 And it accomplishes all of this in barely three minutes.”
 (Philip Random)